Psychoanalytic Consultation and Treatment Services

 • How long does the process take before treatment begins?

-Depending on availability, you will be contacted about a phone screening within a week of receiving your completed application.
-In-person consultations usually occur over a period of one to three weeks, with treatment generally beginning soon after.
+Depending on availability, you will be contacted about a phone screening within two weeks of receiving your completed application.
+In-person consultations usually occur over a period of two to three weeks, with treatment generally beginning soon after.

 Please note: we do not provide emergency care or immediate treatment.
 In the event of a psychiatric or life-threatening emergency, please go to your nearest emergency room or call 911.